conanite/nydp/README.md

 `ns` is just a plain old ruby hash, mapping ruby symbols to nydp symbols for quick lookup at nydp compile-time.
 The nydp symbols maintain the values of global variables, including all builtin functions and any other functions defined using `def`.

 You can maintain multiple `ns` instances without mutual interference.
 In other words, assigning global variables while one `ns` is in scope will not affect the values of variables in any other `ns` (unless you've specifically arranged it to be so by duplicating namespaces or some such sorcery).
+This allows you exploit `'nydp` in a multi-tenant architectural scenario, where one client's custom scripts cannot interfere with those of another client.

 #### Facing the Truth